St Andrews Methodist Church, Sheringham

 There are also items from the two former Chapels.

-The carved Communion Table in the Side Chapel is from Station Road, and the one beneath the Baptismal Roll in the Vestibule is from Beeston Road.
+The carved Communion Table in the Poppy Room is from Station Road, and the one beneath the Stone cross in the Vestibule is from Beeston Road.
 The hymn boards in the Church also come from these Chapels.

 The sign of the fish and the cross can be seen on both sides of the handles on the main outer doors of the Church.